basho/basho_docs/README.md

 ## Testing deploy mode

+_Note that the layout will look ugly.
+At the moment shared files, like css or js, won't show up here because of the way deployment pushes to production._

 To try out the thin server in the way production functions, first build the static files:

 ```